costydobrica/csy-tst-2/README.md

 # csy tst 2
-#this is the original comment done on server
+#this is the original comment done on server / update from client
+#this is an update from desktop client